Department of Pediatrics

 The program director reviews all completed applications that are submitted through the NRMP match.
 The program director will prioritize offering interviews to individuals with strong academic potential - based on review of academic records, USMLE scores, other standardized medical examination scores, reference letters, and other accomplishments.
 The program director will solicit a review from an additional faculty member prior to making a decision to reject any applicant.

 Selected candidates will be asked to sign up for interview dates via a website.
 If the candidate is unwilling to accept either of the dates offered, the program director will decide if special arrangements should be made to accommodate the candidate.
-If the candidate is invited to interview for Pediatric residency here, whenever possible, interviews for Pediatric Neurology will be scheduled in conjunction with scheduled Pediatric interviews.
-Invited applicants can select between one or two day interviews.
+If the candidate is invited to interview for Pediatric residency here, whenever possible, we recommend that interviews for Pediatric Neurology should be scheduled within a week of the scheduled Pediatric interviews.

 Criteria for interview invitations: